 “The FIFP is a moment, a unique experience, where Pan-African cinema and African cultures along with the diaspora throughout the world, is made available to everybody,” according to its founder Eitel Basile NGANGUE EBELLE.
 “It has an amazing energy.”

-The festival is typically held in the last week of April and first of May.
-For news about the Pan-African Film Festival, check here.
+The festival was typically held in the last week of April and first of May.
+But due to COVID-19 (and closeness to the other – bigger – festival), the 18th edition was put back to October.

 Alternatively, contact the organisers: